 - 1 teaspoon dry thyme

-Combine the dry lentils and water in a medium sauce pot.
-Bring to a boil then simmer for 15 minutes, or until lentils are tender.
-Once cooked, drain off excess liquid if needed.
+- Combine the dry lentils and water in a medium sauce pot with a pinch of salt.
+Bring to a boil over high heat.
+Reduce to a simmer over medium-low and simmer for 15 minutes, or until lentils are tender.
+Once cooked, drain off excess liquid and set lentils aside.

 - Heat a 12 inch skillet over medium-high heat.
 Once hot, drizzle in olive oil.
 Add the mushrooms, onion, carrots, celery and chopped walnuts.
 Sprinkle with salt.
 Sauté until softened, stirring occasionally for even cooking, about 10-12 minutes.